 Which COVID-19 vaccine will be best?

-As discussed above, the regulatory process ensures that any approved COVID vaccine is safe and effective.
-If we end up in the fortunate position of having several COVID-19 vaccines approved, then we can have confidence that all of these options are safe and effective.
-Other diseases have multiple vaccine options, so this would not be an unusual outcome.
-It typically doesn’t matter which one you get, as any approved vaccine has gone through the rigorous process in order to gain approval.
+In addition, as discussed above, the regulatory process ensures that any approved COVID vaccine is safe and effective.
+We are in a fortunate position of having several COVID-19 vaccines approved, and can have confidence that all of these options are safe and effective.
+Other diseases have multiple vaccine options available, so this is not an unusual outcome.
+It typically doesn’t matter which one you get, as any approved vaccine has gone through this rigorous process in order to gain approval.

 However, sometimes vaccines are approved for specific age groups or particular circumstances.
 Determining these restrictions is part of the approval process.
 For COVID-19 vaccines, we have already discussed above that approval in children will likely occur after approval for adults.
 As a result, we may end up with different vaccines approved for different age groups.
 Vaccines can only be offered to people in groups for whom it is approved.